aleksei-berezkin/typique/docs/ComposingClassNames.md

 ## pattern

 Defines the pattern used to generate class names.
-Default is `${varName}` which means:
+Default is `${contextName}` which means:

-- The class name should be derived from the variable name, which is defined by the `${varName}` placeholder.
+- The class name should be derived from the context, e.g. the variable name or the component name, which is defined by the `${contextName}` placeholder.
 - Without the explicit `${counter}` or `${random(n)}` placeholders, Typique will automatically add counter in the end if the name is already used elsewhere.

-### `${varName}` placeholder
+### `${contextName}` placeholder

-This placeholder instructs Typique to generate class names based on the variable name.
-Depending on the variable name, the placeholder may generate several completion items using the following heuristics:
+This placeholder instructs Typique to generate class names based on the context.
+Typique understands different contexts:

+### Variable initializer

+For this context, the class name is derived from the variable name, using the following heuristics:

-- The variable name is matched against `varNameRegex` (see above)
+- If the variable name matches `varNameRegex` (see above), the matched part is removed
-- The unmatched part of the name (the name payload) is split into `n` parts by dashes, underscores and case changes
+- The name is split into `n` parts by dashes, underscores and case changes
+- The parts are lowercased
-- The first produced completion item is `parts.join('-')`, next one is `parts.slice(1).join('-')`, and so on.
+- The first completion items is all parts joined by `-`
+- For the rest completion items *some* parts are selected and joined by `-`.
+Which parts are selected depends on parts number and their value.
+E.g., for longs names, short parts can be omitted.

-Example: `lgRoundButtonClass` will generate `lg-round-button`, `round-button`, and `button` completion items.
+Example: `lgRoundButtonClass` will generate the following items:

+- `lg-round-button`
+- `lg-round`
+- `round-button`
+- `lg`
+- `round`
+- `button`

+For this particular example, all parts combinations were used.

 ### `${counter}` placeholder

 If used directly, always generates the zero-based sequence, even if the name is used for the first time.

-Example: with `"pattern": "${varName}-${counter}"`, `btnClass` will generate `btn-0`, `btn-1`, `btn-2`, and so on.
+Example: with `"pattern": "${contextName}-${counter}"`, `btnClass` will generate `btn-0`, `btn-1`, `btn-2`, and so on.
 First non-occupied name will be suggested as a completion item.

 ### `${random(n)}` placeholder